 Normalization also interacts with case folding.
-For any string X, let Q(X) = NFC (toCasefold (NFD (X))).
+For any string X, let Q(X) = NFC(toCasefold(NFD(X))).
 In other words, Q(X) is the result of normalizing X, then case folding the result, then putting the result into Normalization Form NFC format.
 Because of the way normalization and case folding are defined, Q(Q(X)) = Q(X).
 Repeatedly applying Q does not change the result; case folding is closed under canonical normalization for either Normalization Form NFC or NFD.

 Case folding is not, however, closed under compatibility normalization for either Normalization Form NFKD or NFKC.
 That is, given R(X) = NFKC(toCasefold(NFD(X))), there are some strings such that $R(R(X)) \neq R(X)$.
-FC_NFKC_Closure, a derived property, contains the additional mappings that can be used to produce a compatibility-closed case folding.
-This set of mappings is found in DerivedNormalizationProps.txt in the Unicode Character Database.
+NFKC_Casefold, a derived property, is closed under both case folding and NFKC normalization.
+The property values for NFKC_Casefold are found in DerivedNormalizationProps.txt in the Unicode Character Database.